History of Denmark: Stone and Bronze Age

 The Weichsel glaciation covered all of Denmark most of the time, except the western coasts of Jutland.
-It ended around 13,000 years ago, allowing humans to move back into the previously ice-covered territories and establish permanent habitation.
-During the first post-glacial millennia, the landscape gradually changed from tundra to light forest, and varied fauna including now-extinct megafauna appeared.
-Early prehistoric cultures uncovered in modern Denmark include the Maglemosian culture (9,500–6,000 BC); the Kongemose culture (6,000–5,200 BC), the Ertebølle culture (5,300–3,950 BC), and the Funnelbeaker culture (4,100–2,800 BC).
+It ended around 13,000 years ago, allowing humans to move back and settle there.
+Over a few thousand years, the vegetation changed from tundra to light forest, and various animal species appeared, including megafauna.
+Early prehistoric human cultures uncovered in modern Denmark include the Maglemosian culture (9,500–6,000 BC); the Kongemose culture (6,000–5,200 BC), the Ertebølle culture (5,300–3,950 BC), and the Funnelbeaker culture (4,100–2,800 BC).

 The famous Trundholm sun chariot (called Solvognen in Danish), a sculpture of the sun pulled by a mare.
 Scholars have dated it to some time in the 15th century BC and believe that it illustrates an important concept expressed in Nordic Bronze Age mythology.

-The first inhabitants of this early post-glacial landscape in the so-called Boreal period, were very small and scattered populations living from hunting of reindeer and other land mammals and gathering whatever fruits the climate was able to offer.
-Around 8,300 BC the temperature rose drastically, now with summer temperatures around 15 degrees Celsius (59 degrees Fahrenheit), and the landscape changed into dense forests of aspen, birch and pine and the reindeer moved north, while aurochs and elk arrived from the south.
-The Koelbjerg Man is the oldest known bog body in the world and also the oldest set of human bones found in Denmark, dated to the time of the Maglemosian culture around 8,000 BC.
-With a continuing rise in temperature the oak, elm and hazel arrived in Denmark around 7,000 BC.
-Now boar, red deer, and roe deer also began to abound.
+During this so-called Boreal period, human groups here were very small and scattered living from hunting of reindeer and other land mammals and gathering whatever fruits the climate was able to offer.
+Around 8,300 BC the temperature rose sharply, reaching around 15 degrees Celsius (59 degrees Fahrenheit) in summer; the vegetation changed into dense forests of aspen, birch and pine and the reindeer moved north, while aurochs and elk arrived from the south.
+The oldest set of human bones found in Denmark and oldest bog body found in the world is the Koelbjerg Man, dated to the time of the Maglemosian culture around 8,000 BC.
+With a continuing rise in temperature oak, elm and hazel arrived in Denmark around 7,000 BC.
+Boar, red deer, and roe deer also began to abound.